 For most Americans though, especially in light of the 2016 election, one question stands out more than the predictions of who will win – can we trust the polls?

-If I may quote the Reverend Lovejoy from the Simpsons, “Long answer, yes with an if – short answer with a no with a but.”
+If I may quote the Reverend Lovejoy from the Simpsons, “Long answer, yes with an if – short answer, no with a but.”

 As I mentioned, 2016 stands out as what appears to be a glaring mistake in the polling process.
 On October 19, 2016 most polls had Hillary Clinton enjoying a 4-7 point lead in national polling.
 This was shortly after the Entertainment Tonight tapes came out, and it looked like it was all over.